Los Angeles Railway: The Twenties and new changes

 Although the prosperity of the Roaring Twenties brought some relief and a return to the previous quality of service, a proposal to establish a rival bus company by William Gibbs McAdoo greatly concerned the existing streetcar companies of Los Angeles.
 LARy and Pacific Electric succeeded in defeating McAdoo's scheme through a public referendum by proposing their own system, the Los Angeles Motor Bus Company.
 The first service began in August 1923, and by 1925 had 53 miles of bus routes, the second-most in the nation after Chicago.

+In 1920, the railroad began to publish an in-house weekly periodical known as Two Bells.
+In September of 1928, its format changed to a monthly periodical.

 The Thirties and hard times

 The Great Depression hit the railway hard, and revenue shortfalls forced the modification of the Type-H cars to allow operation by a single driver and the closure of the Division 2 car house.
 The passage of the National Industrial Recovery Act encouraged union growth and spurred a 1934 strike for higher wages by members of the Amalgamated Transit Union.
 1/8th of employees joined the strike and were subsequently fired, damaging equipment in the aftermath.
 Amid these difficulties the PCC streamline car was introduced in 1937.